 Making sure that there's no gaps for other smells to come through, the tasters put their nose right into the cup for maximum aroma.
 Hopefully they didn't snort it up.

 After they get a sense of the smell, it's time to move onto actually tasting the coffee.
 With temperature-controlled water, Chuck goes ahead and brews the coffee.
 During this part, you have to wait a bit for the coffee to bloom and rest.

 Once he's ready, Chuck goes ahead and goes in for another sniff of the aroma while simultaneously pushing away the top layer of bloom to get the real smell of the brewed coffee.
 After this, he scoops out the surface ground layer and proceeds to the next step of tasting.

 The tasting process isn't just a simple gulp of coffee.
 Taking just a small spoonful of coffee, they quickly slurp the coffee to make sure there's an even spread of flavor on the tongue's tastebuds.

 With the tasting over, the tasters are given an in-depth look at the various qualities of coffee beans you can find.
 For BRCR, they only deal with the highest quality to make sure their customers are satisfied.

 Thanks for following us along on this quick tasting process read.
 A huge shout out to BRCR and Chuck for having us be a part of the experience.
 Hopefully you pulled out some new knowledge about the coffee culture and some new appreciation for the creative process.
 We wanna make sure people pay attention to the process vs. the product.
 Being more mindful of this creates a better understanding of culture itself.

 Stay tuned for Part 2 as we created a quick film of our experience.
-You can keep up with us by signing up for our newsletter below.
+You can keep up with us by signing up for our newsletter in our footer below.